OULibraries/d7-ops/README.md

 * The Apache config magic that we use in production insn't included here, instead we have a special vagrant version.

-## Ansible + Vagrant setup placeholder
+## Ansible + Vagrant setup
+Requires OU Libraries centos7 role.
+To install: ansible-galaxy install jsnshrmn.centos7

+### Configuration
 copy my-vars.default.yml to my-vars.yml and insert your information

-## To install these tools
+## To use

-Clone this repository and add it to your path.
+vagrant up
+vagrant ssh

 ## To initize a new Drupal site

 ```
 d7_init.sh /srv/$site
 ```

+where $site == one of the configured sites in my-vars.yml

 This script will install a fresh Drupal site.
 * Accepts a path as its sole argument and will install the site at that location.